 What Causes PTSD And How To Recognize Its Triggers

 Post-Traumatic Stress Disorder affects individuals who have witnessed or been a victim of a terrifying, traumatic incident.
-Major symptoms of PTSD include nightmares, flashbacks of the trauma, and a sense of guilt or fear, among the others.
+Major symptoms of PTSD include nightmares, flashbacks of the trauma, and a sense of guilt or fear, among others.
 To manage PTSD, it's important to recognize triggers.
 Re-encountering the people, objects, and places associated with the trauma could bring back the symptoms.

 Living with a PTSD – or Post-Traumatic Stress Disorder – is not easy.
 It can be confusing, scary, and often stressful.
 If you have experienced a traumatic event, your body and brain respond to it by either fighting or fleeing.
 While most people recover from the initial flashbacks of the trauma, some continue to experience it long after the event has occurred and ended.
 Individuals who continue to feel stressed, frightened, and traumatized even when they are out of danger are diagnosed with PTSD.
 Here’s everything you need to know about PTSD and its triggers.

 If you face a sudden traumatic incident or are a victim of a prolonged period of abuse and violence, you could develop PTSD.
 However, not everybody who has undergone trauma experiences PTSD and not everybody with PTSD has faced something traumatic.
 It is believed that one in every 3 individuals who face severe trauma experience PTSD.
 Some of the causes of PTSD are witnessing or being a victim of the following.1

 To be diagnosed with PTSD, you must experience all of the following symptoms for at least a month.2

 - At least 1 re-experiencing symptom, such as having bad dreams, reliving the trauma through flashbacks, and experiencing terrifying thoughts.